bensadeh/tailspin/README.md

 -p, --print                      Print the output to stdout -c, --listen-command '[CMD]'     Listen the output (stdout) of the provided command
-    --config-path [PATH]         Use the configuration file from the provided path --words-[COLOR] [WORDS]      Highlight the provided words with the given color --no-builtin-keywords        Disable the highlighting of booleans, nulls, log severities and common REST verbs --enable=[HIGHLIGHT_GROUP]   Enable one or more highlight groups, disabling the rest --disable=[HIGHLIGHT_GROUP]  Disable one or more highlight groups, enabling the rest
+    --config-path [PATH]         Use the configuration file from the provided path --highlight [COLOR]:[WORDS]  Highlight the provided comma-separated words in the specified color --enable=[HIGHLIGHT_GROUP]   Enable one or more highlight groups, disabling the rest --disable=[HIGHLIGHT_GROUP]  Disable one or more highlight groups, enabling the rest --disable-builtin-keywords        Disable the highlighting of booleans, nulls, log severities and common REST verbs
 ```